Interactive Symbolic Regression through Offline Reinforcement Learning: A Co-Design Framework: Introduction

 \section{Introduction}

-Symbolic regression is a powerful form of regression analysis that searches the space of mathematical expressions to find the expression that best fits a given dataset.
-Unlike traditional regression models that fit data to pre-specified equations, symbolic regression is capable of discovering the underlying equations or relationships between variables.
-This capability can lead to a deeper understanding of the inherent structure and dynamics of the data and is particularly important in fields where the relationships between variables are complex and not well understood, as it provides a tool to uncover the form of the relationship without prior assumptions.
+Symbolic regression is a powerful form of regression analysis that searches the space of mathematical expressions to find the expression that best fits an observed dataset.
+Unlike traditional regression models that fit data to pre-specified equations, symbolic regression can discover the underlying equations or relationships between variables.
+This capability can lead to a deeper understanding of the inherent structure and dynamics of the underlying processes.
+It is particularly important in fields where the relationships between variables are complex and not well understood, as it provides a tool to uncover the form of the relationship without prior assumptions.
 Recently, symbolic regression has been instrumental in uncovering new relationships, such as astrophysical scaling relations~\cite{wadekar2022augmenting} and analytical models of exoplanet transit spectroscopy~\cite{ matchev2022analytical}.
-However, a significant challenge in symbolic regression is its inherent complexity.
-This complexity grows rapidly with the length of the symbolic expressions, making it a computationally demanding NP-hard problem~\cite{li2022transformer}.
+However, a significant challenge in symbolic regression is its inherent combinatorial complexity.
+This complexity grows with the length of the symbolic expressions, making it a computationally demanding NP-hard problem~\cite{li2022transformer,virgolin2022symbolic}.

-Symbolic regression has primarily been explored through two approaches: online search methods like Genetic programming (GP) and transformer-based models trained with extensive data.
-GP, a leading online search method~\cite{forrest1993genetic, schmidt2009distilling, augusto2000symbolic, gustafson2005improving, blkadek2019solving}, iteratively evolves each generation of mathematical expressions to match the observation points through selection, crossover, and mutation.
-Besides, previous reinforcement learning-based (RL) methods, like deep symbolic optimization (DSO)~\cite{petersen2019deep}, optimize expressions based on reward signals during online search.
-Some recent methods even combine GP with RL, leveraging the advantages of both approaches~\cite{mundhenk2021symbolic}.
-However, despite their effectiveness, these online search methods treat symbolic regression as an instance-based problem, requiring model training or searching from scratch for each case, leading to inefficiency and high computational demands.

-Building upon the advancements facilitated by large-scale language models~\cite{vaswani2017attention}, recent efforts in symbolic regression have focused on using transformer-based models, which are trained on extensive datasets~\cite{li2022transformer, vastl2022symformer, kamienny2022end, bendinelli2023controllable}.
-Although transformer-based models have recently achieved significant success in symbolic regression, showing considerable capability in finding the underlying equations for many cases, they still face challenges in generalizability and adaptability.
-These models lack efficiency in adapting their output expressions after training.
-This lack of flexibility severely constrains their utility in practical applications, as it requires the training dataset to comprehensively cover relevant expressions.
-Such rigidity is particularly limiting in fields like physics or biology, where the ability to uncover new relationships hinges on the model's flexibility and adaptability.